albar965/littlenavmap-manual/en/SEARCH.md

 #### ![Copy](../images/icons/copy.png "Copy") Copy {#copy}

 Copies the selected entries in CSV format into the clipboard.
 This will consider changes to the table view like column order and sort order.
-The CSV will include a header line.
+The CSV includes a header line.

 #### Select All {#select-all}